PhysiCell-Tools/Studio-Guide/README.md

 * by default, we plot cells colored by cell type (note the colorbar is not yet labeled for discrete values)

-* use the `View` menu to see options for displaying and filtering 3D results
+* use the `View` menu to see options for displaying and filtering 3D results.
+The filters at the top let you select orthogonal planes to show (the selected) substrate concentration.
+The filters below those let you select clipping planes that affect the visibility of cells.

 <img src="./images/filters3D.png" width="30%">